 Tip for backpackers – try to buy wine in supermarket Monoprix, close to Pyramides metro.

-Napoleon's tomb is located in Les Invalides, and you can have an exciting tour through the military history of France.
+Napoleon’s tomb is located in Les Invalides and you can have an interesting tour through the military history of France.

-The Musee d'Orsay museum is a dream for those who love Impressionism.
-With Monet, Degas, Cezanne, Van Gogh, Surat, Manet, and Gauguin hanging from its walls, it keeps the most extensive collection of impressionist art in the world.
+The Musee d’Orsay museum is a dream for those who love Impressionism.
+With Monet, Degas, Cezanne, Van Gogh, Surat, Manet, and Gauguin hanging from its walls, it keeps the largest collection of impressionist art in the world.

 You may have seen the giant green area from every aerial view of Paris, that’s the Champs de Mars which offers beautiful views of the Eiffel Tower and is a perfect spot for a Parisian picnic.

-5) The 11th arrondissement (excellent price tip for the first stay)
+5) The 11th Arrondissement (great price tip for the first stay)

 Where to stay in the 11th arrondissement in Paris?

-Here you can choose your next stay from these hotels in this location.
+Here you can choose your next stay from these cheaper hotels in this location.